CDL-Quantum/CohortProject_2022/Week1_MIS/INSTRUCTIONS.md

 In this project, you will explore the ability of Rydberg atoms to prepare a variety of quantum target states.
 After the introductory material below, you will be given a number of increasingly difficult *tasks*, as well as optional *challenges* to complete.

 ## Modelling Rydberg atom arrays
-The foundation of today’s neutral-atom quantum computers is [Rydberg atoms](https://www.nature.com/articles/s41567-019-0733-z).
+The foundation of today’s neutral-atom quantum computers is [Rydberg atoms](https://arxiv.org/abs/2002.07413).
 Briefly, Rydberg atoms are highly-excited atoms (e.g. Rubidium or Strontium) that interact with each other on the scale of a few micrometres.
 A controlled laser pulse can excite an atom into a quantum state with a large principal quantum number (i.e. a Rydberg state) that is quasi-stable.
-The binary nature of a Rydberg atom’s ground state $|g \rangle$ and excited state $|r \rangle$ defines a two-level system, and such atomic arrays can be used to build qubit-based quantum comptuters.
+The binary nature of a Rydberg atom’s ground state $|g \rangle $ and excited state $|r \rangle $ defines a two-level system, and such atomic states can be used to build qubit-based quantum comptuters.

-Rydberg atoms are held into a physical location by optical tweezers.
+Rydberg atoms are held into a physical location in the array by optical tweezers.
 This allows a high degree of tunability of the inter-atomic interactions.
-We will consider Rydberg atoms on a interaction graph $G$ with vertices (physical Rydberg atom locations) and edges $V$ and $E$, respectively.
+We will consider Rydberg atom arrays on a interaction graph $G$ with vertices (physical Rydberg atom locations) and edges $V$ and $E$, respectively.

 The general Rydberg Hamiltonian has the form
 $$H =  \frac{\Omega}{2} \sum_{i \in V}\sigma_i^x  - \delta \sum_{i \in V} n_i + \sum_{ i < j } V_{ij} n_i n_j$$